GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 ### Prepare the training
 - Online access and devices (PC) to be able to use the Sketch Map Tool and create maps online.
 - For each group one individual set of the Sketch Maps (OSM + satellite) digitally or as a print and reports of one area OSM + satellite-map and the fitting report.
 - Take a look and make yourself familiar on the provided material for the exercise and the Sketch Map Tool in general.
+There are 5 case study maps available which contain each two sketch maps (one based on OSM, one on satellite imagery) and the respective Quality Report
 - Prepare a board (it can be a white board/flipchart/or digital e.g. mirro-board) where the participants can add their findings.
 - Check out [How to do trainings?](https://giscience.github.io/gis-training-resource-center/content/Trainers_corner/en_how_to_training.html#how-to-do-trainings) for some general tips on training conduction